opendatacube/documentation/Communication channels.md

 ## Social media?
 * Not available presently
 * Youtube, twitter, facebook?
-* Does ODC want a social media presences or will it rely on agency accounts?
+* Does ODC want a social media presence or will it rely on agency accounts?